Sanglorian/orcus/Orcus Classes and Powers - current.md

 > **Effect:** Shift into the ally's occupied square.
 > *Secondary Effect:*  Make a basic attack.
 One hit creature takes 2dW extra damage
 > *Miss:*  Half damage
-> *Tertiary Effect:*  Shift a number of squares equal to 1+ your Constitution or Strength modifier, and slide the target with you.
+> *Tertiary Effect:*  Shift a number of squares equal to 1+ your Constitution or Strength modifier, and shunt the target with you.

 > #### The Runaway Boulder
 > *You barrel through terrain and people and anchor yourself further up the line.*